influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot.md

 ### RecordBatch

-`RecordBatch` messages in the InfluxDB Flight response contain query result data in Arrow format.
+[`RecordBatch` messages](https://arrow.apache.org/docs/format/Columnar.html#recordbatch-message) in the  {{% cloud-name %}} response stream contain query result data in Arrow format.
 When the Flight client receives a stream, it reads each record batch from the stream until there are no more messages to read.
 The client considers the request complete when it has received all the messages.

-The Flight API defines `Reader` methods to access record batches.
-InfluxDB v3 client libraries and Flight clients implement the Flight API and provide for reading each batch ("chunking"), reading all the data at once, or iterating by row.
+Flight clients and InfluxDB v3 client libraries provide methods for reading record batches, or "data chunks," in a stream.
+For example, the InfluxDB v3 Python client library uses the [`pyarrow.flight.FlightStreamReader`](https://arrow.apache.org/docs/python/generated/pyarrow.flight.FlightStreamReader.html#pyarrow.flight.FlightStreamReader) class and provides the following reader methods:

+- `all`: Read all record batches into a `pyarrow.Table`.
+- `pandas`: Read all record batches into a `pandas.DataFrame`.
+- `chunk`: Read the next batch and metadata, if available.
+- `reader`: Convert the `FlightStreamReader` instance into a `RecordBatchReader`.

-Client library classes, methods, and implementations may vary slightly for different languages.
+Client library classes, methods, and implementations vary for each language and client library.

 ### InfluxDB error codes

-gRPC defines the integer [status codes](https://grpc.github.io/grpc/core/status_8h.html) and definitions for servers and clients and
-Arrow Flight defines a `FlightStatusDetail` class and the [error codes](https://arrow.apache.org/docs/format/Flight.html#error-handling) that a Flight RPC service may implement.

 During a request, the gRPC client and server may each return a status--for example:

 - The server fails to process the query; responds with status `internal error` and gRPC status `13`.
 - The request is missing a database token; the server responds with status `unauthenticated` and gRPC status `16`.
-- The client loses the connection due to a network failure; returns status `unavailable` and gRPC status `???`
+- The server responds with a stream, but the client loses the connection due to a network failure and returns status `unavailable` (gRPC status `???`).

+gRPC defines the integer [status codes](https://grpc.github.io/grpc/core/status_8h.html) and definitions for servers and clients and
+Arrow Flight defines a `FlightStatusDetail` class and the [error codes](https://arrow.apache.org/docs/format/Flight.html#error-handling) that a Flight RPC service may implement.

 While Flight defines the status codes available for servers, a server can choose which status to return for an RPC call.
 In error responses, the status `details` field contains an error code that clients can use to determine if the error should be displayed to users (for example, if the client should retry the request).